 Detailed course notes can be found on this page.

 The course is marked by South Downs Way marker posts which come in different forms but always displaying the acorn which is the key symbol and guide on this route as with all National Trails.

-In addition to the fixed markers as above, the course will also be marked with red & white tape reflective tape and arrows.
+In addition to the fixed markers as above, the course will also be marked with our pink tyvek ribbons and pink Centurion arrows.
 There are a number of road crossings to negotiate, some of them are extremely busy.
 It is the responsibility of the runner to negotiate all road crossings safely.

 It is ultimately the runners responsibility to navigate the course successfully, with or without course markings.
 We strongly recommend that you take the time to recce the route before race day and carry a map with you on race day.
 The Harveys South Downs Way map is an excellent guide.

 Runners are permitted pacers from Kithust Hill Crew Point (mile 50).
 Pacers must travel on foot only.
 Runners are permitted multiple pacers throughout the last 50 miles but only one may travel with the runner at any one time.
 The exception to this is the finishing lap of the track where a runner may be joined by as many friends and family as they wish.

 The points at which a runner may be paced/ hand over pacers are listed on the crew page here.

 Runners are allowed to have a crew.
 The points at which a runner may be crewed are listed on the crew instructions page here.
 Crews will not be permitted to access their runner at any point other than those listed.